David-Durst/aetherlingHaskellIR/src/lib/SimulatorLib/README.md

 This is not the most elegant solution to the issue of handling memory IO.

-Note: Some `Op`s may not be simulated properly if one of their input streams is empty (particularly combinational ones).
-Any `Op`s you implement may do the same (but it's recommended that they report this error at the preprocessing stage – see below).
+Note: Some ops may not be simulated properly if one of their input streams is empty (particularly combinational ones).
+Any ops you implement may do the same (but it's recommended that they report this error at the preprocessing stage – see below).